-Your 9 best grades out of 11 total Responses will be counted.
+Your 8 best grades out of 11 total Responses will be counted.
 Automatic extensions of one day will be allowed for these Responses.

-9.2 Discussion Leader [20%]
+9.2 Discussion Leader [25%]

-Live sessions are on Thursdays, and we will cover all of the papers presented for the week.
-These sessions will take place via Zoom, and links and/or passwords will be posted on OnQ each week.
-If you are a Discussion Leader for the week (see Presentation Schedule), you are responsible for presenting your assigned paper and facilitating a discussion about it.
+Live sessions are on Mondays and Thursdays, and we will cover all of the papers presented for the week.
+These sessions will take place in Jeffery Hall Room 115.
+If you are a Discussion Leader for the week (see Presentation Schedule), you are responsible for creating a presentation outlining the most important parts of your assigned paper and facilitating a discussion about it.
 The purpose of acting as discussion leader is to practice your ability to synthesize and explain to others the purpose and critical findings of primary literature (Learning Goals 1 and 2).
 The course is built around these presentations and discussions, so it is important to be prepared.
 Your presentation should summarize at a high level what the purpose of the study was (including some basic background), the experimental design and predictions, the findings, and the results.
 In some journals (e.g. Science), the description of the method is written up in a separate "Supplementary Information", or "Supporting Online Material" document.
 You can assume that all of your peers have read the paper, but your responsibility is to be the 'expert' on this paper.
-During and after your presentation, you will act as a moderator for the group discussion.
+During and after your presentation, you will be expected to take on the task of acting as a moderator for the group discussion.
 In general, these should be very freely flowing and involve your peers and the instructor bringing up questions or concerns about the paper.
 You should be prepared to answer these questions.
 However, in your role as discussion leader, it is your job to be prepared with discussion points to provoke conversation if it is lacking.
+Don't worry - you will also have a designated colleague who is assigned as the discussion assistant who has the same role as you in guiding the discussion!

-Each paper will be allocated approximately 25 minutes.
+Each paper will be allocated approximately 40 minutes.
 The presentation should be Powerpoint, Keynote, or Google Slides, and the slides should be submitted to the instructor prior to the live session.
-Alongside your slides, you will also be asked to provide a list of 5 potential discussion questions.
+Alongside your slides, you will also be asked to upload a list of 3 potential discussion questions.
+You are encouraged to discuss these questions with the discussion assistant for your paper, and it is okay if they overlap.
 Anticipate a lot of discussion, including interruptions.
-What this means is that your planned, uninterrupted presentation should not take up the entire allocated time, but rather, only about 10 minutes (i.e. allow time for questions and discussion).
+What this means is that your planned, uninterrupted presentation should not take up the entire allocated time, but rather, only about 15 minutes (i.e. allow time for questions and discussion).